Views

 You'll still be able to track student progress and results from your teacher account.

-This essential Grade 1 science worksheet helps young learners observe and classify how different animals use their external features to navigate their environments.
-Students identify legs and wings while connecting physical structures to specific movements like swimming, flying, or crawling.
-This activity builds foundational biological observation skills through direct comparison.
+This Grade 1 science worksheet helps young learners observe and classify how different animals use their external features to navigate their environments.
+Students identify the number of legs and wings on various animals, connecting these physical structures to specific movements like swimming, flying, or crawling to build foundational biological observation skills.

 At a Glance